The Final Years: Monkey Island

 Monkey Island (Japanese: 猿ヶ島, Hepburn: Sarugashima) is a short story told from the perspective a recently captured Japanese monkey.
-Readers are not immediately told that the character whose eyes they are seeing through is a monkey, but the author does not leave them in the dark for too long.
+Readers are not immediately told that the character whose eyes they are seeing through is a monkey, but the author does not leave them in the shadows for too long.
 The story begins with the main character (no name is given) arriving upon a dark foreign island shrouded in mist after a long voyage.
 The character explores the perimeter of the island and finds that it is a rather small island as it does not take long to go around it.
 As the sun rises, the mist starts to dissipate and the character is able to see more of the island.
 He finds a dead tree near a waterfall and climbs it.
 After breaking one of the branches and falling down, the character meets a monkey who has been on the island for some time.
 Through their conversation, readers learn that the monkeys are the same species although they come from different homes in Japan (the second monkey is from northern Japan while the main character is from the middle of Japan).
 As they reminisce about their homeland, they see some of the other monkeys who inhabit the island.
 No words are shared between the two groups.
 The monkeys then see a group of humans walking along a path not far from where they are sitting.
 The second monkey tells the main character about each of the humans.
 His explanations are both accurate and a little off as there are some things he does not quite understand about humans.
 The main character realizes that all of the monkeys are there for the humans’ entertainment and is furious.
 The second monkey tries to tell the main character that life on the island is not so bad, but he/she (the author never specifies a gender for the main character) is determined to leave.
 The last thing in the story is a short bulletin from the London Zoo about two Japanese monkeys escaping from Monkey Island in 1896.